gemandyruby/gemandyruby.github.io/_stories/artschool.md

 As the instructor stammered a thank you, clutching the portrait as if it were a priceless treasure, Gem’s gaze swept over the group of students.
 Their unspoken jealousy hung thick in the air, and it only seemed to amuse her further.

 Gem chuckled, leaning closer to Ruby and stage-whispering, “You can practically *feel* how mad they are.
 It’s, like, kinda adorable.”
-She gave a quick wink before sauntering back to her seat, leaving a wave of stunned silence and simmering envy in her wake.
+She gave a quick wink before sauntering back to the platform, leaving a wave of stunned silence and simmering envy in her wake.

-She turned and strolled back to the platform, every step a study in grace.
-The students nearby couldn’t help but steal glances, captivated by the sway of her hips and the effortless confidence in her stride.
+The students couldn’t help but steal glances, captivated by the sway of her hips and the effortless confidence in her stride.
 When she reached for her clothes, she slipped the robe off her shoulders with an unhurried motion, letting it slide to the platform in a silken heap.

 For a moment, the room seemed to hold its breath.
 Her beauty was almost otherworldly—her skin glowing, her muscles subtly flexing as she moved, the soft curve of her smile catching the light.
 It wasn’t just her looks, though; it was the way she carried herself, as if she was untouchable, invincible.